dentarg/auth0-blog/_posts/2017-04-05-ngconf2017-summary-day1.markdown

 ## Angular CLI Tips

-* The Angular CLI can easily generate components, services, models, and more with minimal effort and very few keystrokes.
-* The `--dry-run` flag can report what will be outputted so you can check your work with the CLI before generating anything.
-* Lazy loading is much easier in Angular than AngularJS with the CLI.
-* The CLI supports full customization and extension with the ability to eject Webpack.
+The [Angular CLI](https://github.com/angular/angular-cli) can easily generate components, services, models, and more with minimal effort and very few keystrokes.
+The `--dry-run` flag can report what will be outputted so you can check your work with the CLI before generating anything.
+The CLI also makes lazy loading much easier in Angular than AngularJS.
+Wwith the ability to eject Webpack, Angular CLI supports full customization and extension for any desired build configuration.

-* Tools like the Angular CLI help reduce cognitive burden when developing while ensuring standards and best practices are followed at the same time.
+Tools like the Angular CLI help reduce cognitive burden when developing while ensuring standards and best practices are followed at the same time.

 John Papa demonstrated several CLI commands using a sample application, including the following: